Do you know why the Child of Prague was so useful on an Irish wedding day?

-Every week a line of beautiful brides will step down the aisle with their objects new, old, borrowed and blue, avoiding their future husband in their dress for fear of bad luck.
+Every week a stream of beautiful brides will step down the aisle with their objects new, old, borrowed, and blue, avoiding their future husband in their dress for fear of bad luck.
 Yes, modern-day weddings are full of superstitions and traditions but compared to an old Irish wedding day customs they're a walk in the park.

 From avoiding being whisked away by fairies to choosing the correct person to place the veil on her head, the traditional Irish bride certainly had her work but out for her.

 We look at some of the strangest old Irish wedding traditions through the years.

 Irish wedding traditions and customs: The Honeymoon